grumat/glossy-msp430/Hardware/Target_Proto_Boards/SLAU335/README.md

 The silk screen indicates four jumpers that needs to be shorted for the standard JTAG interface.

-If you choose Spy-Bi-Wire, then you have two options: The silk-screen at the center indicates two jumpers for the standard TI connection or two jumpers for the Olimex MSP430-JTAG-Tiny-V2 emulators, shared with the standard JTAG jumpers.
+If you choose Spy-Bi-Wire, only two jumpers are necessary.

 > These options are mutually exclusive: **do not enable multiple options
 > at the same time**.